 Meetings with senior university/NHS personnel (e.g. vice-chancellors/principals, faculty deans, chief executives) or administrative staff (e.g. finance officers, library/IT staff) will not typically be scheduled.
-However, there may be occasions where it would be helpful for the inspection panel to meet with senior individuals or those responsible for specific issues and so these might be included.
-Visits to outreach facilities will also not usually be conducted, unless there is evidence to suggest it is necessary to do so.
+However, there may be occasions where it would be helpful for the inspection panel to meet with senior individuals, or those responsible for specific issues.
+Visits to outreach facilities will also not usually be conducted, unless there is evidence to suggest it would be helpful.

-Closing the Inspection
+9. Closing the inspection

-The inspection will be formally closed by the Chair outlining the timeline for next steps.
+The inspection will be formally closed by the panel chair, outlining the timeline for next steps.

 Where serious concerns have been identified requiring immediate action, this will be fed back to the provider, indicating what actions are required.

-The panel will also confirm its intention to inspect any future Examinations and/or Examination/Assessment Board.
+The panel will also confirm its intention to inspect any future examinations and/or examination/assessment board.

-General comments regarding any areas of notable practice will also be mentioned, and any final questions invited from the provider.
+General comments regarding any areas of notable practice will also be given, and any final questions invited from the provider.

-If there are serious concerns to the delivery of a BDS programme than the Privy Council will be contacted following the Inspection.
+If there are serious concerns to the delivery of a BDS programme, then the Privy Council will be contacted after the inspection.